What Is kinako?

 Kinako is incorporated in all kinds of Japanese snacks, both in traditional and modern culinary creations.
 Here are some of our favorite kinako snacks!

 Kinako Mochi, where sweet glutinous mochi is simply topped with kinako powder, is one of the best ways to experience the unique, nutty flavor.
-Try this traditional snack at home with Kinako Dango Mochi from our Market.
+Try this traditional snack at home with Kinako Dango Mochi from our Boutique.
 Delciously chewy mochi dumplings are rolled in kinako powder for a simple and traditional snack.